-Candice Swanepoel Wows In A Skimpy Red Hot Swimsuit While Rocking Wet Hair
+Candice Swanepoel Wows In A Skimpy Red-Hot Swimsuit While Rocking Wet Hair

 “That’s how I started brainstorming Tropic of C,” Candice continued.
 “The hardest thing for me was just to take the initiative to start it and feel confident that I could do it.”

-But while bikinis and swimsuits are her thing right now, she also added that she’s hoping to expand her big venture in clothing one day.
+But while bikinis and swimsuits are her thing right now, she also added that she’s hoping to expand her fashion horizons one day.

 “There has been a definite learning curve for me, but that’s good,” Swanepoel said in the new interview.
 “I really would like for the brand to grow and maybe one day do clothing as well.
 We’ll see!”